 Brand-name drug patents typically last about 20 years, and when those patents are up, the ingredients become available to generic manufacturers who then can introduce their own versions of those drugs to the marketplace.
 Insurance companies traditionally have steered patients toward generic options by offering lower co-pays compared to brand-name drugs.

 A report by GlobalData says that Indian generic manufacturers are doing particularly well in the generics marketplace, and more and more companies are moving their manufacturing facilities overseas to cut costs.

-Based on financial numbers provided by Evaluate through 2016, these are the drug companies that are leading the way in the generics marketplace.
+Based on financial numbers provided by Evaluate through 2016, these drug companies are leading the way in the generics marketplace.

-- Aspen Pharmacare: Reported $2 billion in revenue in 2016.
-As one of the few companies based in South Africa, it has seen growth by focusing on emerging markets in Asia.
+Reported $2 billion in revenue in 2016.
+As one of the few pharmaceutical companies based in South Africa, it has seen growth by focusing on emerging markets in Asia.
 It continues to look for companies to acquire to add to its portfolio of medications.

-- Aurobindo Pharma: Reported $1.8 billion in revenue in 2016.
-Aurobindo has seen considerable growth in recent years and opened a 565,000 square-feet, fully automated state-of-the-art distribution center in East Windsor, NJ, in 2017.
+Reported $1.8 billion in revenue in 2016.
+Aurobindo has seen considerable growth in recent years and opened a 565,000-square-foot, fully automated state-of-the-art distribution center in East Windsor, New Jersey, in 2017.

-- Apotex: Reported 1.6 billion in revenue in 2016.
+Reported $1.6 billion in revenue in 2016.
 Apotex is the single largest investor in research and development of any pharmaceutical company in Canada—brand or generic, according to its website.
-It has more than 1,100 active research and development projects representing more than 500 molecules in 50 countries.
-In the past 10 years, Apotex has invested $1 billion in research and development, with an additional $2 billion planned for the next 10 years.
-It exports to more than 115 countries and territories and operates in more than 45 countries, primarily in the U.S., Mexico. and India.
+It has more than 1,100 active research and development projects in 50 countries.
+Since 2008, Apotex has invested $1 billion in research and development, with an additional $2 billion planned through 2028.
+It exports to more than 115 countries and territories and operates in more than 45 countries, primarily in the U.S., Mexico, and India.